raygun101/MarkupKit/README.md

 See _LMPageView.h_ for more information.

 ## LMLayoutView
-Autolayout is an iOS feature that allows developers to create applications that automatically adapt to device size, orientation, or content changes.
-An application built using autolayout generally has little or no hard-coded positioning logic, but instead dynamically arranges user interface elements based on their preferred or "intrinsic" content sizes.
+Auto layout is an iOS feature that allows developers to create applications that automatically adapt to device size, orientation, or content changes.
+An application built using auto layout generally has little or no hard-coded positioning logic, but instead dynamically arranges user interface elements based on their preferred or "intrinsic" content sizes.

-Autolayout in iOS (as well as Mac OS X) is implemented primarily via layout constraints, which are instances of the `NSLayoutConstraint` class.
+Auto layout in iOS (as well as Mac OS X) is implemented primarily via layout constraints, which are instances of the `NSLayoutConstraint` class.
 While layout constraints are powerful, they can be fairly cumbersome to work with.
-MarkupKit provides several classes that simplify the process of adding autolayout to an iOS application.
+MarkupKit provides several classes that simplify the process of adding auto layout to an iOS application.
 They encode specific layout behaviors in `UIView` subclasses whose sole responsibility is managing the arrangement of an application's user interface elements:

 * `LMRowView` - view that arranges subviews in a horizontal line
 * `LMColumnView` - view that arranges subviews in a vertical line